 In 2008, our Board of Directors adopted the A. H. Belo 2008 Incentive Compensation Plan, which is designed to provide long-term and short-term incentives to executive officers, other key employees and directors.
 The plan was subsequently amended in 2008 by the Compensation Committee of the Board of Directors to make a minor change.
-We refer to the A. H. Belo 2008 Incentive Compensation Plan, the 2008 plan or the ICP.
+We refer to the A. H. Belo 2008 Incentive Compensation Plan, as amended, as the 2008 Incentive Compensation Plan, the 2008 plan or the ICP.